MarcoLodini/windows365/Windows365/enterprise/resize-cloud-pc-bulk.md

 Up to 5,000 Cloud PCs can be resized at a time.

+For more information about resizing a single Cloud PC, see [Resize a single Cloud PCs](resize-cloud-pc-single.md).

 For more information about resizing, see [Cloud PC resizing overview](resize-cloud-pc.md).

 [!INCLUDE [Resize a Cloud PC requirements](../includes/resize-requirements.md)]